hoangNguyen210/Fall-Detection-Research-1/README.md

 ## General Information
-- Provide general information about your project here.
-- What problem does it (intend to) solve?
-- What is the purpose of your project?
-- Why did you undertake it?
+- Understanding the fearful outcomes that falling leads to, developing a fall detection system is essential than ever before.
+- We going to use [UP-Fall Detection](https://www.mdpi.com/1424-8220/19/9/1988) in this project and utilize both machine learning and deep learning on this data.
+- Enable to detect a precise fall detection system might significantly mitigate the risk of falling in the ederly
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Tech 1 - version 1.0
+- numpy - version 1.0
-- Tech 2 - version 2.0
+- pandas - version 2.0
-- Tech 3 - version 3.0
+- tensorflow - version 3.0
+- keras - version
+- sklearn -

-## Features
+## Dataset description
-List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+- You can download UP-Fall Detection dataset in this [link](https://sites.google.com/up.edu.mx/har-up/)

 ## Screenshots